Sn00pyW00dst0ck/COP5556-Project/README.md

 11. A simple `echo.pas` program which will echo out integers that the user inputs.
 12. Command line interface (with help menu) that allows users to either view the parsed tree in a GUI window, or interpret the given program.
 13. A set of `.pas` files for use in unit testing and demonstrating implmenented functionalities.
 These files can be loaded and interacted with via the CLI.

+*NOTE:* There is a file `unintegrated-but-correct-grammar.g4` which to our best knowledge would properly parse delphi classes as asked.
+However, due to the nature of how we developed the interpreter integrating that updated grammar correctly was an infeasible task within the time constraint.

 ## References